Finacea Plus (Topical)Pronunciation

 Precautions While Using Finacea Plus

-If your acne does not improve within 4 weeks, or if it becomes worse, check with your health care professional.
-However, it may take longer than 4 weeks before you notice full improvement in your acne even if you use the medicine every day.
+If your acne does not improve within 4 weeks, or if it becomes worse, check with your doctor.

 Finacea Plus Side Effects